1138 imperial election

-The imperial election of 1138 was an imperial election held to select the emperor of the Holy Roman Empire after the death of Lothair III.
-It took place in Koblenz on 7 March.
+The imperial election of 1138 was an imperial election held to select the emperor of the Holy Roman Empire after the death of Lothair III in December 1137.
+The election took place in Koblenz on 7 March, eleven weeks before the scheduled date due to interference from Archbishop Albero of Trier.

-Conrad III of Germany, who was previously anti-king, was named Holy Roman Emperor as a result of the election.
+Conrad III of Germany, who was previously an anti-king, was named Holy Roman Emperor as a result of the election, starting the Hohenstaufen imperial dynasty.